-The HiSET exam (HiSET is simply short for “High School Equivalency Test”) is one of the three high school equivalency (HSE) exams that states can use in the U.S.
+The HiSET exam (HiSET is simply short for “High School Equivalency Test”) is one of two high school equivalency (HSE) exams that states can use in the U.S.

 The high school equivalency test offers adults who never graduated from high school one more shot at earning an equivalent degree that’s accepted across North America in lieu of a common high school credential.

 In this post, we look a little deeper into one specific section of the HiSET® English Writing subtest where you have to write a 5- or 6-paragraph essay and what types of prompts you’ll see in that section.